Key Information for Parents

 The following information about the school curriculum will be made available.
 The requirements are met by following our main menu links under "My Year Group" or by clicking here.

-Teaching Phonics at Bridgewater Primary School for Foundation Stage and Key Stage 1
+Teaching Phonics at Bridgewater Primary School

 The Equality Duty provides a single, consolidated source of discrimination law, covering all the types of discrimination that are unlawful.
 The term ‘protected characteristics’ is used as a convenient way to refer to the categories to which the law applies.